 We board our coach again for an unforgettable ascent (and views) as we drive over the wild mountain to Grotli and into the Valley of Gudbrandsdalen.
 This was part of the Old King’s road to Trondheim.
 The valley is encircled by mountains up to 1800 metres high and contains many small mountain farms with sheep and other livestock.
 We arrive at Lom for overnight.

-We have left the magnificent fjordlands behind us and have entered a region of productive farms and idyllic villages with their elaborately carved wooden stave churches.
+Today we leave the magnificent fjordlands behind and enter a region of productive farms and idyllic villages with their elaborately carved wooden stave churches.
 We visit farms on our way south travelling through Lillehammer (site of the 1994 Winter Olympics) and onto Hamar.
 On the outskirts of town we call in on an arable/livestock farm and meet with the local farmers.

 Hamar is located on the east shores of Lake Mjøsa, Norway’s largest lake.
 The landscape is dominated by rolling agricultural areas – this is considered some of the most fertile land in Norway.